Dataherald/dataherald-enterprise-docs/docs/source/admin-console-overview.rst

   :width: 800
   :alt: Add alternative text

-.. _golden-queries-tab:
+.. _golden-sql-tab:

-Golden Queries Tab
+Golden SQL Tab
 ------------------
 All of the questions with verified, or “golden”, SQL queries are shown in this tab.
 For each verified query, the tab displays: